 Each one of these essays will still have an introduction, followed by body paragraphs with a conclusion at the end.

 While you learn about the five-paragraph essay in high school, an essay in university is a tad bit more complicated.
 You should always create an essay outline before you begin writing.
-The outline also helps you to come up with elabourate arguments.
+The outline also helps you to come up with elaborate arguments.
 At a minimum, your essay structure should include the three main parts, namely, introduction, body, and conclusion.

 There is no specification for the number of sentences you should have in each of your paragraphs.
 For neatness and readability, make sure that each paragraph has a maximum of four sentences.
 You need to ensure that every paragraph is long enough to cover everything, but also short enough to be interesting.